What changes will make the 2018 Toyota RAV4 different?

 Toyota will gain offer a range of factory option packages.
 The Entune Audio Plus package upgrades the infotainment system to support in-dash navigation via a smartphone app.
 For ‘17; it cost $525 on the XLE/XLE Hybrid and $675 on the LE.

 A height-adjustable power liftgate was a $415 extra for the XLE.
 Also available on this model, the power liftgate can be bundled with a full GPS navigation system for $1,030.
 The $2,215 Convenience Package included all this plus blind-spot with rear-cross traffic alert and front- and rear-obstacle detection.

 SE versions should again offer in-dash GPS navigation and a JBL-brand audio system for $1,310.
 The Advanced Technology Package includes this, along with a surround-view camera for $2,460.
 The JBL audio upgrade was $785 on the Limited, while the Advanced Technology Package cost $1,435.
 The Platinum will again come fully equipped, save for a $90 cargo cover, which is also available on the other models.
 Expect the Cold Weather Package to cost $800-$1,000.

 Toyota will release the 2018 Toyota RAV4 in September 2017.

 What change would make it better?

-Adding blind-spot alert/rear cross-traffic detection as standard equipment to all RAV4 models.
+Adding the Adventure model answered a question not many RAV4 buyers likely were asking.
+We’d like to see blind-spot alert/rear cross-traffic detection as standard equipment on all RAV4 models.
 At the very least, the Platinum trim should have genuine leather upholstery instead of Toyota’s “SofTex” leatherette substitute.
 A quieter gas engine would be good as well.
 We expect some of these criticisms to be addressed as part of the 2019 redesign.
 However, none of these are substantive enough to remove the RAV4 from your shopping list.
 Give it a long look.